mart-w/parrotbot/README.md

 # ParrotBot

+**Please note: As Discord has had a native quotation feature for a long time now and this here implementation is no longer compatible with current versions of Python and its Discord library, this project is no longer being developed.
+Thank you to anyone who used or contributed to ParrotBot!**

-ParrotBot is a simple Discord bot solving a simple Discord problem: That it doesn’t support quotation.
+ParrotBot was a simple Discord bot solving a simple Discord problem: That it didn’t support quotation.

 ## Usage
 With ParrotBot, you can easily quote other messages, as long as they are in the